Joystream/joystream/okrs/README.md

 <br />

-## Objective: `Engage community to understand Rome and join us in the future`
+## Objective: `Engage the community to understand Rome and join us in the future`
 - **Active from:** 20.08.19
 - **KR Measurement Deadline**: 7 days after Rome launch
 - **Tracked**: Every Tuesday